 NOTE: SQL Instead of Delete Triggers can be created in Tables and Views.
 In general, we use these triggers on Views

 Instead Of DELETE Triggers in SQL Server Example

-Here, we will create a trigger on Employee table using the CREATE TRIGGER Statement.
-From the below code snippet you can see that, we are using the MERGE Statement to select all the records that you want to delete from the Employee table, and then We are deleting those records from the Audit table.
+Here, we will create a trigger on the Employee table using the CREATE TRIGGER Statement.
+From the below code snippet you can see that we are using the MERGE Statement to select all the records that you want to delete from the Employee table, and then We are deleting those records from the Audit table.

 -- Example for INSTEAD OF DELETE Triggers in SQL Server USE [SQL Tutorial] GO CREATE TRIGGER InsteadOfDELETETriggerExample on [EmployeeTable] INSTEAD OF DELETE AS MERGE [EmployeeTableAudit] AS AuditTab USING (SELECT * FROM DELETED) AS Emp ON AuditTab.ID = emp.ID WHEN MATCHED THEN DELETE; PRINT 'We Successfully Fired Our First INSTEAD OF DELETE Triggers in SQL Server.'
 GO

 Let me show you the newly created trigger by opening the Object explorer -> Go to the SQL Tutorial Database -> Go and expand the Employee Table -> and then expand the Triggers Folder

 For the demonstration purpose, we are deleting all the records in the Employee table whose Occupation = Professional, or Education = Bachelors.